-The Other Darrin: Most of the movie cast was unavailable, though they did get Mark Hamill and Billy Dee Williams to reprise their respective roles in the first two plays.
+- The Other Darrin: Most of the movie cast was unavailable, though they did get Mark Hamill and Billy Dee Williams to reprise their respective roles in the first two plays.
 Due to the thirteen-year gap between TESB and ROTJ, both roles ended up recast for the ROTJ play.
-Anthony Daniels does reprise the role of C-3PO, as he does in just about every other canon Star Wars adaptation, and likewise R2-D2 still sounds the same.
+Anthony Daniels does reprise the role of C-3PO, as he does in just about every other canon Star Wars adaptation, and likewise R2-D2 and Chewbacca still sound the same.

-The Emperor: Unlike in the films, however (at least, before the Special Editions) the Emperor was played by the same performer (Paul Hecht) in both The Empire Strikes Back and Return of the Jedi.
+- The Emperor: Unlike in the films, however (at least, before the 2004 DVD editions and onward) the Emperor was played by the same performer (Paul Hecht) in both The Empire Strikes Back and Return of the Jedi.